praneshr/guidemate/README.md

 > This is an alpha release.
-Please fill a bug when you notice one.
+Please file a bug when you notice one.

 ![Guide Mate](https://i.ibb.co/R6V6qkZ/Banner.png)

-Guide Mate is a Figma plugin which makes adding guides to your frames super easy.
+Guide Mate is a [Figma](figma.com) plugin which makes adding guides to your frames or shapes super easy.
+It provides shortcuts to add most commonly used guides and a form to add custom guides.
+It will be an excellent companion when you're working with grid based design systems.

 ## Features
 - Adds side(left, right, top and bottom), vertical and horizontal midpoint guides to a layer or frame with just a click.